mdang/ga-lessons/aws-alexa/README.md

 };
 ```

-8. Create or use an existing role with **lambda execution** privileges
+8. Create or use an existing role with the **AWSLambdaBasicExecutionRole** policy
 9. Click "Next"
 10. Click "Create function"